Max-Sum Diversification, Monotone Submodular Functions and Dynamic Updates: Submodular Functions

 \section{Submodular Functions}

 Submodular set functions can be characterized by the property of a decreasing marginal gain as the size of the set increases.
 As such, submodular functions are well-studied objects in economics, game theory and combinatorial optimization.
 More recently, submodular functions have attracted attention in many practical fields of computer science.
 For example, Kempe et al.~\cite{Kempe:2003:MSI:956750.956769} study the problem of selecting a set of most influential nodes to maximize the total information spread in a social network.
 They have shown that under two basic stochastic diffusion models, the expected influence of an initially chosen set is submodular, hence the problem admits a good approximation algorithm.
-In natural language processing, Lin and Bilmes \cite{LinBX2009, LinB10, LinB2011} have studied a class of submodular functions for document summarization.
+In natural language processing, Lin and Bilmes \cite{LinBX2009,LinB10,LinB2011} have studied a class of submodular functions for document summarization.
 These functions each combine two terms, one which encourages the summary to be representative of the corpus, and the other which positively rewards diversity.
 Their experimental results show that a greedy algorithm with the objective of maximizing these submodular functions outperforms the existing state-of-art results in both generic and query-focused document summarization.

-Both of the above mentioned results are based on the fundamental work of Nemhauser, Wolsey and Fisher~\cite{NWF78}, which has shown an $\frac{e}{e-1}$-approximation for maximizing monotone submodular set functions over a uniform matroid; and this bound is known to be tight even for a general matroid~\cite{CCPV11}.
-Our max-sum diversification problem with monotone submodular set functions can be viewed as an extension of that problem: the objective function now not only contains a submodular part, but also has a supermodular part: the sum of distances.
+Both of the above mentioned results are based on the fundamental work of Nemhauser, Wolsey and Fisher~\cite{NWF78}, which gave an $\frac{e}{e-1}$-approximation for maximizing monotone submodular set functions over a uniform matroid.
+This bound is now known to be tight even for a general matroid~\cite{CCPV11} whereas the greedy algorithm provides a 2-approximation for an arbitrary matroid (and a $k+1$-approximation for the intersection of $k$ matroids) as shown in \cite{FNM78}.
+Our max-sum diversification problem with monotone submodular set functions can be viewed as an extension of that problem: the objective function now not only contains a submodular part, but also has a super-modular part: the sum of distances.